graygnuorg/pound/README.md

 End
 ```

-Notice, that the two statements `Address`, and `Port` are in general
+The `Address`, and `Port` statements are present in both `ListenHTTP`
-mandatory both in `ListenHTTP` and in `Backend`.
-There are two
-exceptions, however: if `Address` is a file name of a UNIX socket
-file, or if an already opened socket is passed to __pound__ via the
-`SocketFrom` statement.
-These two cases are discussed below.
+and `Backend` sections.
+For `ListenHTTP` they specify the IP address

-Argument to the `Address` statement can be an IPv4 or IPv6 address,
+and port to listen on.
+Argument to the `Address` statement can be an
-a hostname, that will be resolved at program startup, or a full
-pathname of a UNIX socket file.
+IPv4 or IPv6 address, or a full pathname of a UNIX socket file.
+The
+`Port` statement takes as its argument a port number or its symbolic
+name from `/etc/services`.
+Both statements can be omitted: if `Port`
+is missing, the default port number (80 for `HTTP` and 443 for `HTTPS`)
+is assumed.
+If `Address` statement is omitted, the program will listen
+on all available interfaces.

+There is also an alternative way of configuring the socket to listen
+on: the `SocketFrom` statement.
+It is described in detail below.

+For the `Backend` statement, both `Address` and `Port` are mandatory.
+They specify the IP address and port of the remote backend to which
+all requests received by the listener will be forwarded.

 ### HTTPS frontend